ats-tandjoeng7/UFOs/README.md

 **Fig. 2 UFO Finder homepage (uppercase filters)**

 ### Deliverable 2
-We have factored in some possible improvements and incorporated some best practices in our completed webpage as discussed in the previous section.
-Fig. 1 and 2 illustrated examples when users keyed in three case-insensitive keywords at the same time (*date*, *state*, and *shape*) for narrowing down certain datetime and state when/where the UFO sightings took place, and specific shape of the UFO objects at the time of sighting.
-The animation effects can be enjoyed by visiting our <a href="./index.html" target="_blank">UFO Finder webpage</a>.
+We factored in several possible improvements and incorporated best practices in our completed webpage as discussed in the previous section.
+Fig. 1 and 2 illustrated two cases when users keyed in three case-insensitive keywords at the same time (*date*, *state*, and *shape*) for narrowing down certain datetime and state when/where the UFO sightings took place, and specific shape of the UFO objects at the time of sighting.
+Brief animation effects will play briefly when users visit or reload our <a href="https://ats-tandjoeng7.github.io/UFOs/" target="_blank">UFO Finder webpage</a>.

+#### Drawback
+One drawback of our current webpage was the filtering features require a lot of typing, which could certainly trigger mistyping.
+Users may feel frustrated if their filtering keywords keep returning nothing.
+Auto-completion features and drop-down menus (e.g. country selection) might be one way to help users mitigate these hassles.

+#### Recommendations
 To improve our webpage beyond the four bullet points that have been detailed in [Deliverable 1](#deliverable-1), here are two recommendations that I would like to suggest.

-1. Add correction features for properly displaying special characters and escape characters under the **Comments** header.
-JavaScript `RegExp()` and `match()` methods might be some of the options that could be effective for fixing the displaying limitations.
-2. Add correction features for capitalizing the first letter of City names and both letters of State and Country names after users run their filtering preferences.
+1. Adding correction features for properly displaying special characters and escape characters under the **Comments** header.
+JavaScript `RegExp()` and `match()` methods might be the options for fixing such displaying limitations.
+Similarly, adding correction features for capitalizing the first letter of City names and both letters of State and Country names after users run their filtering preferences might also improve user experience.
 JavaScript `charAt()` and `substring()` methods might be helpful to accomplish these tricks.
+2. Clickable visual maps for filtering certain locations where UFO sightings took place, which let users visually spot the UFO sighting locations and filter certain location and information just by clicking or hovering over a location that users want to analyze.

 ## Summary
 All deliverables have been completed and summarized according to Module 12 assignment requirements, including some extra analyses, deployment and validation of some improvement features, testruns, and in-depth analysis results.
-I hope users will be able to experience the user-friendly features when using our <a href="./index.html" target="_blank">UFO Finder webpage</a> and leave with good impression.
+I hope users will be able to experience the user-friendly features when using our <a href="https://ats-tandjoeng7.github.io/UFOs/" target="_blank">UFO Finder webpage</a> and leave the webpage with good impression.

 ## References
 [HTML: HyperText Markup Language](https://developer.mozilla.org/en-US/docs/Web/HTML)\